project-allocator/project-allocator/README.md

 After the workflow has finished running, you can trigger the `deploy` workflow by following similar steps, or by pushing a commit to the deployment repository.

-## Deleting the Project
+## Deleting the Project Allocator

-To delete the Project Allocator completely, you can simply run:
+To delete the Project Allocator completely, you can run:

 ```bash
 wf use workspace <WORKSPACE_NAME>